ofinucan7/CMPINF-0010-Big-Ideas-Final-Project/README.md

 Datasets Used:

-               - A Community Profile of Pittsburgh Neighborhoods, 1974
+               - A Community Profile of Pittsburgh Neighborhoods, 1974 (Analysis: Owen Finucan)
                   - https://data.wprdc.org/dataset/a-community-profile-of-pittsburgh-neighborhoods-1974
                   - Gives a list of population and serious criminal activity such as murder, rape, assult, and larceny by region

-               - Allegheny County Fatal Accidental Overdoses
+               - Allegheny County Fatal Accidental Overdoses (Analysis: Owen Finucan)
                   - https://data.wprdc.org/dataset/allegheny-county-fatal-accidental-overdoses
                   - Gives a list of age, gender, and what drugs someone was on when they overdosed by region